Go Back

 • Combine Ingredients: In a clean jar, layer the garlic, onion, rosemary, and cinnamon sticks.
 Pour honey over the ingredients, ensuring everything is fully submerged.
 Add more honey if needed.

-• Infuse: Seal the jar with a lid and let the mixture sit on your countertop for 24 hours or up to 4 days days.
-Shake the mixture a couple times a day (if you remember) to ensure even infusion.
+• Infuse: Seal the jar with a lid and let the mixture sit on your countertop, away from direct sunlight, for 24 hours or up to 7 days.
+Shake the jar a couple of times a day, if you remember, to help everything infuse evenly.

-• Strain and Store: After 1-3 days, strain the syrup into a clean jar, making sure to press the solid ingredients to get out as much honey as possible.
+• Strain and Store: Once it is done infusing, strain the syrup into a clean jar, making sure to press the solid ingredients to get out as much honey as possible.
 Discard the solids and store the syrup in a the fridge.
-It can last for up to 2 months.
+It can last for up to 2 months (sometimes longer*).

 Notes